abelardopardo/ontask_b/docs/Install/index.rst

 - Uncomment the line referring to ``LDAPBackend``.

-- Make sure the LDAP server contains the data about the users in the right format and tart the server.
+- Make sure the LDAP server contains the data about the users in the right format

+- Start the OnTask server.

 .. _email_config: